Gregory Parkes: 50th Anniversary Vision Plan

-In 2018, the diocese celebrated its Golden Jubilee.
-In honor of the anniversary, Parkes led a three-year vision plan titled "Courageously Living the Gospel" focusing on evangelization, alleviating social and economic hardships and meeting the spiritual needs of youth and young adults.
+In 2018, the diocese celebrated its Golden jubilee.
+In honor of the anniversary, Parkes led a three-year vision plan titled "Courageously Living the Gospel" focusing on evangelization, alleviating social and economic hardships, and meeting the spiritual needs of youth and young adults.

-Parkes blessed a number of new facilities and programs focused specifically on affordable housing and shelter for the unhoused, including Catholic Charities’ first shelter in Citrus County in 2018, affordable housing in Crystal River in 2023, a shelter that allows male heads of households in Pasco County and a new permanent supportive housing project associated with the Society of St. Vincent de Paul in New Port Richey in 2021.
+Parkes blessed several new facilities and programs focused specifically on affordable housing and shelter for the unhoused, including Catholic Charities’ first shelter in Citrus County in 2018, affordable housing in Crystal River in 2023, a shelter that allows male heads of households in Pasco County and a new permanent supportive housing project associated with the Society of St. Vincent de Paul in New Port Richey in 2021.
 He also blessed a new facility at BayCare Medical Respite Program located at Pinellas Hope.
 St. Anthony’s Hospital, a local Catholic hospital and part of the BayCare system, oversees the Medical Respite Program.Ten parishes in central Pinellas County began collaborating on a new counseling services program that offers professional mental health services for both Catholics and non-Catholics in the community.